Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/6. The Sixth Gathering/The Riots of Græslond.md

-%%*Græslond, a stupid old english form of Grassland, was an outer rim planet with a population of roughly 3 billion *
+%%*Græslond, a stupid old english form of Grassland, was an outer rim planet with a population of roughly 3 billion.
+Fidelis's Stones (the shortened form of Whetstones) struggle to contain a revolt from consuming the planet. *